Sollimann/bonsai/bonsai-py/examples/README.md

 ```

 ### [reactive_chase.py](reactive_chase.py) — `ReactiveSequence` + `ReactiveSelect`
-Two short demos in one script. `ReactiveSequence` chases the enemy while visible and aborts the running `Chase` the moment visibility flips off (a regular `Sequence` would resume and keep chasing). `ReactiveSelect` prefers `Attack` over `Chase`; while out of range it falls through to chase, and preempts the running chase as soon as the enemy enters range.
-Demonstrates the reactive composites' re-walk-from-zero semantics.
+Two short demos in one script. `ReactiveSequence` chases while visible and aborts the running `Chase` the moment visibility flips off (a regular `Sequence` would resume and keep chasing). `ReactiveSelect` prefers `Attack` over `Chase`; while out of range it falls through to chase, then preempts the chase as soon as the enemy enters range.
+Shows the reactive composites' re-walk-from-zero semantics.

 ```bash
 python bonsai-py/examples/reactive_chase.py